Recommended setup

 - macOS (via VMware)

-Running Ubuntu natively on an x86_64 machine is the recommended setup — you’ll get the best performance for Gazebo rendering and ROS2.Supported versions:
+Running Ubuntu natively on an x86_64 machine is the recommended setup for best performance for Gazebo rendering and ROS2.Supported versions:

 - Ubuntu 20.04 (Focal)